MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/18-text-analysis-in-ai-foundry.md

 ## Extract named entities with Azure AI Language in Azure AI Foundry portal

 *Named entities* are words that describe people, places, and objects with proper names.
-Let's use the named entity extraction capability of Azure AI Language to identify types of information a review.
+Let's use the named entity extraction capability of Azure AI Language to identify types of information in a review.

 1. In the Language playground, select **Extract information**.
 Then select the **Extract named entities** tile.